linebender/vello/doc/vision.md

 The second is dynamic vector rendering from glyph outlines.
 This source is best optimized for large text, animation (including supporting pinch-to-zoom style gestures), and possible extension into 3D, including VR and AR.
 The lack of hinting and RGB subpixel rendering is not a serious issue on high-dpi screens, and is not an expectation on mobile.
 Early measurements from piet-gpu suggest that it should be possible to maintain 60fps of text-heavy scenes on most GPUs, but power usage might not be ideal.

 Thus, the third source is vector rendering through a glyph cache, something of a hybrid of the first two sources.
-Originally, management of the cache will be CPU-side, and managed during encoding (likely using [Guillotière] or something similar), but in the future we might explore GPU-side algorithms to manage the cache in parallel, reducing CPU requirements further.
+Originally, management of the cache will be CPU-side, and managed during encoding (likely using [Guillotière], [Étagère], or something similar), but in the future we might explore GPU-side algorithms to manage the cache in parallel, reducing CPU requirements further.

 ### GPU-side variable fonts